 Chairman of the Board of Directors

-Co-Founder and CEO, Genesis Philanthropy Group
+Co-Founder, Genesis Philanthropy Group

 CEO, AAR Consortium

-Stan Polovets is the Co-founder and CEO of Genesis Philanthropy Group (GPG), a private foundation with offices in Moscow, New York, and Tel Aviv.
+Stan Polovets is the Co-founder of Genesis Philanthropy Group (GPG), a private foundation with offices in Moscow, New York, and Tel Aviv.
 GPG’s mission is to develop and enhance a sense of Jewish identity among Russian-speaking Jews worldwide, with a particular emphasis on the former Soviet Union, North America, and Israel, where up to three million Russian-speaking Jews reside.
 He also serves on the boards of various non-profits, including as Vice Chairman of Hillel Russia.

 Stan is a member of the Board of Directors of the Russian-American Trade Council.
 He is also the CEO of the Alfa-Access-Renova (AAR) Consortium, which oversaw $28 billion in oil and gas assets for Alfa Group, Access Industries, and Renova Group.